robang74/redfishos/Olf0/README.md

 #### 3.1 First boot ("initial bring-up")

-1. Select a language, preferably English UK or English US (unfortunately English EU aka English DK is not available).<br />
+1. Select a language, preferably English UK or English US (unfortunately English EU aka English DK is not available).
 Note that you can add (and remove) arbitrary languages (localisations, dictionaries and keyboard layouts) later (after the initial setup) and SailfishOS knows no "primary" language.

 2. Enter a new security code.

-1. Enable WLAN and log in to a WLAN network.
+3. Enable WLAN and log in to a WLAN network.

-2. Select time and date.
+4. Select time and date.

-2. Enter your Jolla Store credentials to log in.
+5. Enter your Jolla Store credentials to log in.

-2. Initial selection of Jolla provided apps:
+6. Initial selection of Jolla provided apps:

    - Do **not** select Jolla's *Weather* app (actually by Foreca), because MeeCast is a better, Open Source and privacy conscious alternative, which can be installed later via Storeman.

    - You may select *Exchange Active Sync (EAS) support* depending on your needs.

    - Do select **everything else** for installation, even if you think you will not need them: Some other apps depend on them being installed, they do nothing if not used and they are all quite small.

    - If the XT9 support is not available (free and community versions of SailfishOS), install [Presage](https://openrepos.net/search/node/presage) via Storeman later on.

-2. Do select Android App Support, depending on your preference (only offered here, if you are [entitled for it](#45-installing-android-app-stores-client-apps)).<br />
+7. Do select Android App Support, depending on your preference (only offered here, if you are [entitled for it](#45-installing-android-app-stores-client-apps)).
 Do **not** select the "Store" app (actually a special Aptoide client version), if it is offered here (since SailfishOS 3.3.0), because of the security issues using Aptoide bears plus the multiple security breaches Aptoide had.
 See also [section 4.5.4](#454-other-android-app-sources).

-2. Do **not** set up the fingerprint sensor yet ("Skip"), as it may result in issues doing it now.
+8. Do **not** set up the fingerprint sensor yet ("Skip"), as it may result in issues doing it now.
 You can perform this action any time later.

-All these apps can also be installed or uninstalled (and reinstalled) later via the Jolla Store app, but privacy relevant data cannot be recalled once given away.<br />
+All these apps can also be installed or uninstalled (and reinstalled) later via the Jolla Store app, but privacy relevant data cannot be recalled once given away.

 Note that most of them are proprietary licensed by Jolla.

 ---